AyubsWrld/Zettelkatsen/00 - Flashcards/Artificial Intelligence/First Order (Predicate) Logic/First Order ( Predicate ) Logic.md

 What is a diagnostic rule ? ;; Diagnostic Rule goes from effect to cause $\forall s \ Breeze(s) \rightarrow \exists r adjacent(r,s) and pit(r)$
 <!--SR:!2025-03-17,1,230-->

+Why do we use First Order Logic as opposed to Propositional logic ? ;; Propositional Logic has very limited expressive power , cannot put things into sentences.